Page loading ... Please wait.

 bibliography

-Pecan and Chocolate Scones Recipe
+Pecan and Chocolate Scones Recipe & Video

 Printer Friendly Page

+Maple syrup is a reddish-brown aromatic liquid that has a distinctive rich sweet nutty flavor.
+It is produced from the sap of maple trees grown in Canada and the Northeast United States.
 In early spring (called 'sugar season') when the nights are still cold but the days are warm enough that the sap begins to run, a small hole is made in the maple tree and a spout is then driven in from where a bucket is hung to collect the sap.
 Once collected, the sap is boiled down until most of the water has evaporated and the sap has become thick and syrupy.
-The whole process is very labor intensive and it takes anywhere from 20, and up to 50, gallons of sap to produce 1 gallon of maple syrup.
+The whole process is very labor intensive and it takes anywhere from 20, and up to 50, gallons of sap to produce one gallon of maple syrup.
 The syrup is graded by its color and flavor i.e. the darker the color, the stronger the flavor.

-In a large bowl, whisk together the flour, sugar, baking powder, baking soda, salt, and espresso powder.
+In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.
 Cut the butter into small pieces and blend into the flour mixture with a pastry blender or two knives.
 The mixture should look like coarse crumbs.
 Stir in the chopped nuts and chocolate chips.
-In a small measuring cup combine the buttermilk with the maple syrup and then add to the flour mixture, stirring just until the dough comes together.
-Do not over mix the dough.

 Makes 8 scones.